 Google is always in the quest to best meet the expectations of Internet users.
 This time, the giant search engine is using the “feeds” following the footsteps of social networks.

 Google Discover is a very ingenious idea because Google already has the data – Who is searching what in real-time.

 Using this data is enough to set up a personalized feed of content.
 Plus, it offers a push approach – customization.
 With it, users can make amendments in the content feed according to their needs.

 Google Discover is very successful.
 In 2018, Google Discover recorded around 800 million monthly active users, compared to 300 million users for Pinterest.

 The operating principle of Google Discover is quite simple.
 Using Google solutions (Youtube, Maps, etc.) and the searches users make, the search engine associates user accounts with “Centers of interest.”
 Google Discovery uses these centers of interest in offering chrome users related content.

-For example, suppose you make a search about several football teams.
-The search engine will offer you articles related to these teams.
+For example: suppose you make a search about several football teams.
+The search engine will offer you articles related to these teams in your feed.
 All your searches are thus categorized to present you with content that Google believes you will enjoy.